-A variety of seeding equipment is used for riparian areas including broadcast seeders, traditional native seed drills, no-till drills, Brillion seeders and Trillion seeders.
-Broadcast seeders are most often used for seeding areas of moist soils as most of the seed is very small and needs to be near the soil surface to germinate.
-Brillion type seeders can also work well as they drop seed on the surface and then use a roller to ensure seed to soil contact.
-Specialized native seed drills can handle a wide variety of seed (fluffy, smooth, large and small) and low seeding rates so they are also an option for wetland seeding if they are calibrated correctly.
+A variety of seeding equipment is used for seeding including broadcast seeders, traditional native seed drills, no-till drills, Brillion seeders and Trillion seeders.
+Broadcast seeders are most often used for moist area seeding as most of the seed is very small and needs to be near the soil surface to germinate.
+Specialized native seed drills can handle a wide variety of seed (fluffy, smooth, large and small) and low seeding rates so they are also an option for moist area seeding if they are calibrated correctly.
+Native seed drills are well suited to areas with slopes to help ensure good seed to soil contact and area good options for seed mixes dominated with grasses.